 A little page with information about me, my teaching experience, and personal interests is a great icebreaker when meeting new parents.
 I always make sure to include a class schedule with important days, a year calendar, and information on my class rules, routines, and expectations.
 Parent communication is imperative, so make sure everyone is up to date at the start of the year!

 Step 3 – Make sure you are curriculum-ready.

 If you are lucky enough to stay in the same grade, chances are you will be able to reuse and recycle a lot of your planning and resources from the year before – lucky you!

 For those teachers starting from scratch, printing off games, worksheets, and activities for your new grade’s curriculum can save you a lot of time and stress in the future.
-You can guarantee language arts and math basics will be used, even if you’re not sure on the specific order you’ll be teaching topics.
+You can guarantee language arts and math basics will be used, even if you’re not sure of the specific order you’ll be teaching topics.
 If you have a teaching partner, collaborate with them so that you can collaborate and share resources.
-The Teach Starter website allows you to search by curriculum area or the actual standard – give it a try and see what wonderful resources you can find for your lucky new students.

 What’s on your classroom organization to-do list?
 Comment below to let us know!